frankforte/quantumphp/README.md

 // Optional if you do not have an autoloader include 'QuantumPHP.php';

+// alternatively, using a class autoloader:
+// use FrankForte\QuantumPHP\QuantumPHP;

 /**
  * Optional debugging mode
  * mode = 1 for Chrome and Firefox